 This post is part of the “Can’t Wait Wednesday” series, hosted at Wishful Endings.
 Each week we post a few of our most anticipated books.
 To see all my #CCW/#WOW posts, check out my archive.
 I’ve also recently published my Reading Stats from 2018 as well as my Blog Stats from 2018!

 Thanks for coming by!
-What are your most anticipated books?
+What are your most anticipated new releases?